Auditware/CodeChallenge/README.md

-# "Let's Play the Lottery" - Audit Wizard Find the Bug Challenge #2
+# "Can you crack the vault?" - Audit Wizard Find the Bug Challenge #2

 Audit Wizard's find-the-bug challenges test your knowledge of smart contract security and solidity.
 Unlike simple code snippet challenges, Audit Wizard challenges present you with a fully functional contract with a security vulnerability.
 You must figure out where the bug is and submit your answer using the "Submit Answer" button.